-Many organizations have invested in digital channels, frequently in an effort to replace traditional modes of engagement.
-The thinking is that as customers become more technologically savvy, they favour digital channels, significantly reducing the need for live agents and thus saving significant costs.
-Many companies have expected to save more than 40 per cent by reducing live contacts.
+Many organizations have frequently invested in digital channels, attempting to replace the traditional modes of engagement.
+The thinking is that as customers become more technologically savvy, they favor digital channels, significantly reducing the need for live agents and thus saving significant costs.
+Many companies have expected to save more than 40 percent by reducing live contacts.

 Yet companies that take this approach often see their customer interactions increase rather than decline, despite significant efforts and resources.
-Reinforcement of omnichannel & digital is the key role that artificial intelligence chatbots play in creating an excellent experience.
+Reinforcement of omnichannel & digital is the key role that artificially intelligent chatbots play in creating an excellent experience.

 What benefits does artificial intelligence chatbot bring to customers and companies?